Yellow fever vaccine: History

 In 1937, Max Theiler, working with Hugh Smith and Eugen Haagen at the Rockefeller Foundation to improve the vaccine from the "Asibi" strain, discovered that a favorable chance mutation in the attenuated virus had produced a highly effective strain that was named 17D.
 Following the work of Ernest Goodpasture, Theiler used chicken eggs to culture the virus.
 After field trials in Brazil, over one million people were vaccinated by 1939, without severe complications.
 This vaccine was widely used by the U.S. Army during World War II.
 For his work on the yellow fever vaccine, Theiler received the 1951 Nobel Prize in Physiology or Medicine.
 Only the 17D vaccine remains in use today.

-Theiler's vaccine was responsible for the largest outbreak of Hepatitis B in history: infecting 330,000 soldiers and giving 50,000 jaundice between 1941 and 1942.
-At the time, chronic infectious hepatitis was not known, so when human serum was used in vaccine preparation, serum drawn from a chronic Hepatitis B Virus (HBV) carrier would contaminate the Yellow Fever Vaccine.
+Theiler's vaccine was responsible for the largest outbreak of hepatitis B in history, infecting 330,000 soldiers and giving 50,000 jaundice between 1941 and 1942.
+At the time, chronic infectious hepatitis was not known, so when human serum was used in vaccine preparation, serum drawn from chronic hepatitis B virus (HBV) carriers contaminated the yellow fever vaccine.
 In 1941, researchers at Rocky Mountain Laboratories developed a safer alternative, an "aqueous-base" version of the 17D vaccine using distilled water combined with the virus grown in chicken eggs.
 Since 1971, screening technology for HBV has been available and is routinely used in situations where HBV contamination is possible including vaccine preparation.

 Also in the 1930s, a French team developed the French neurotropic vaccine (FNV), which was extracted from mouse brain tissue.
 Since this vaccine was associated with a higher incidence of encephalitis, FNV was not recommended after 1961.
 Vaccine 17D is still in use, and more than 400 million doses have been distributed.
 Little research has been done to develop new vaccines.
 Newer vaccines, based on vero cells, are in development (as of 2018).